rohanvarma16/website/_pages/about.md

 news: true
 social: true
 ---
-THIS PAGE IS UNDER CONSTRUCTION

 Hi, welcome to my page!
 My name is Rohan Varma and I am a fifth year graduate student in the ECE department at Carnegie Mellon University in Pittsburgh.
-I am broadly interested in signal processing and interdisciplinary work drawing from tools in machine learning, information theory and optimization.
+I am broadly interested in machine learning, signal processing and interdisciplinary work drawing from tools in optimization and information theory.

+This page is under construction.